-Intrauterine devices are devices (IUD) that can be placed directly into the uterus by a skilled NYC gynecologist to prevent unplanned pregnancies.
+Intrauterine devices are devices (IUD) that can be placed directly into the uterus by a skilled NYC gynecologist Fernando Mariz to prevent unplanned pregnancies.
 IUDs are one of the most efficient forms of birth control providing a greater than 99% success rate, which means less than 1% of women with IUDs correctly in place will become pregnant.
 Additionally, IUDs are placed in the office in only a few minutes, generally experiencing only mild discomfort during the small procedure.

 Gynecologist of Manhattan Women’s Health & Wellness offer comprehensive Obstetrics & Gynecology care in NYC for women of all ages.
 At our obgyn clinic we provide a full range of gynecology services, from annual check-ups and routine pap smears to IUD insertions and removals, and gyn procedures, surgeries performed in our office or in the hospital.
-Our state of the art gynecology NYC facility equipped with the latest obgyn equipment.
+Our state of the art gynecology facility equipped with the latest obgyn equipment.

 Overall evidence suggests that the risk of adverse outcomes related to pregnancy, perforation, infection, heavy bleeding, or removals for bleeding among young IUD users is low and may not be clinically meaningful.
 IUDs are safe for young women and provide highly effective reversible contraception.